The War On Fats

 Conclusion

-Realizing how important fats are, I hope you now see that completely cutting them out of our diets could lead to negative impacts on our health.
-As reiterated throughout this post, prioritizing whole, unprocessed foods rich in healthy fats—such as monounsaturated and polyunsaturated fats found in olive oil, nuts, and fatty fish—is key.
-While saturated fats, found in animal products and certain plant oils, should be consumed in moderation, they are still part of a balanced diet.
-Furthermore, it's important to limit or avoid trans fats, commonly found in processed foods, as they pose a heightened risk of heart disease and other health issues.
-By making informed choices about the types and amounts of fats we include in our diets, we can support our overall health and well-being.
+Understanding how essential fats are, it’s clear that eliminating them entirely can have negative effects on our health.
+As emphasized throughout this post, prioritizing whole, unprocessed foods rich in healthy fats—like the monounsaturated and polyunsaturated fats found in olive oil, nuts, and fatty fish—is key.
+While saturated fats from animal products and certain plant oils should be consumed in moderation, they still have a place in a balanced diet.
+The real concern is trans fats, which are commonly found in processed foods and have been strongly linked to heart disease and other health issues.

 Stasia xx